kkew3/cdup/README.md

-    -h, --help              Show this help and return 0 -l                      Print the absolute target directory rather than actually cd to it; the target directory won't be printed and will return 1 if it does not exist -s DIR                  Going downwards to DIR after going upwards, such that there's only one `cd' action in total
+    -h, --help              Show this help and return 0 -l                      Print the absolute target directory rather than actually cd to it; the target directory will be printed regardless of its existence
+    -s DIR                  Going downwards to DIR after going upwards, such that there's only one `cd' action in total